doncandela/mgah/mgah.md

 - [**Apptainer**](https://apptainer.org/) (formerly called **Singularity**) is a **container** system that allows user code and most of its dependencies (OS version, packages like NumPy) to be packaged together into a single large "image" file, which should then be usable  without modification or detailed environment configuration on many different computer systems from a Linux PC to a large cluster.

 - High-performance Computing ([**HPC**](https://en.wikipedia.org/wiki/High-performance_computing)) typically refers to using a large cluster of connected computers assembled and maintained by Universities and other organizations for the use of their communities.
 This document only discusses an HPC cluster running Linux and managed by  [**Slurm**](https://slurm.schedmd.com/overview.html) scheduling software, with  the the [**UMass Unity cluster**](https://unity.rc.umass.edu/index.php) as the specific HPC system used here.

+- A few references are made in this document to [GitHub](https://github.com/) as a place from which files can be downloaded.
+Many resources are available on using Git/GitHub, including [this cheat sheet]([GitHub - doncandela/gs-git: Getting started with Git and GitHub - also Markdown, PW managers...](https://github.com/doncandela/gs-git)) that I put together.

 Why Python?
 Why Linux?
 Because those are what I use, and this is my cheat sheet.
 So this document is geared towards this work flow: